MIHIR LELE

 An illustration design for a friend's "Paani" ceremony invite!
 "Umbracha Paani" is a cute East Indian pre wedding ritual, where the entire bride squad sets out in a procession with song and dance, to fetch water from a well in the vicinity for the bride to bathe in, before her wedding day!
 I had the best time illustrating this.
 We incorporated the traditional drape of the saree in the illustration and even matched the color of the saree to the bride's saree on the day!

 Made this illustration for my wife with all her favourite things - Cocoa, our cat and sitting pretty for pictures while I decorate the tree.
-(Click on the image to go into full screen mode)
+(Click on the image and scroll to the other images in the carousel in the full screen mode)

 First illustration of the year 2024, as is tradition!